Arunachal: Assam Rifles Bust Narco Terrorism Module in Longding

 Three drug dealers including a woman apprehended.

-LONGDING- Assam Rifles busted Narco terrorism module and arrested three drug dealers with huge quantity of brown sugar in zedua vill of longding dist in Arunachal Pradesh, informed a press statement issued by Assam Rifles.
+LONGDING- Assam Rifles and Longding police busted Narco terrorism module and arrested three drug dealers with huge quantity of brown sugar in zedua vill of longding dist in Arunachal Pradesh, informed a press statement issued by Assam Rifles.

-Based on a intelligence input regarding move of an unknown Cadre on Kanubari-Longding road, a joint team of Assam Rifles and Longding Police placed a mobile checkpost and subsequently apprehended three drug dealers on 24 Jun 2023.
+Based on a intelligence input regarding move of an unknown Cadre on Kanubari-Longding road, a joint team of Assam Rifles and Longding Police led by DYSP (hq.)
+B. Tangjang, comprising of SI T Konia, SI S. Wangsu and Constable R Ponglaham placed a mobile checkpost and subsequently apprehended three drug dealers on 24 Jun 2023.

 Arunachal: Three arrested with drugs and cash in Longding

-The drug dealers were found in possession of 16 packets comprising a total of 197.6 grams of Brown Sugar.
+The drug dealers were found in possession of 16 packets comprising a total of 197.6 grams of Brown Sugar, worth of Six Lakh.
 One of the drug dealer apprehended is wife of an active cadre of NSCN- KYA.

 Arunachal: Changlang police apprehends 4 drug peddlers in Vijayanagar